Vaishnavi071220/Retail_Insights_assessment_blend360/README.md

 Multi-Agent Architecture
 ------------------------
-The system uses a three-agent architecture aligned with the assignment requirements.
+The system uses a three-agent architecture designed to meet the assignment criteria for Query Resolution, Extraction, and Validation.

 Query Resolution Agent:
 - Interprets user intent using a large language model